Giant Rabi splitting in metallic cluster-cavity system: Formalism

 where

-The eigenfrequancies of the hybrid eigenmodes can be found from the poles of the expression \ref{Gph} giving the following transcendent equation:
+The eigenfrequancies of the hybrid eigenmodes can be found from the poles of expression (\ref{Gph}) giving the following transcendent equation:

-Before we proceed with presenting the results of the numerical modelling of our system, let us analyze some simple limiting cases.
+Before we proceed with presenting the results of the numerical modelling, let us analyze the limiting cases.

-First, if the cavity is absent, electron- electron interactions renormalize dipole matrix elements of the transitions $D^{(0)}_{\alpha j}(\omega)$ which become frequency dependent and form sharp peaks at the frequency $\omega=\omega_{pl}$ corresponding to the characteristic frequency of giant plasmon resonance \cite{deHeer1993,Brack1993,Brechignac1994,Madjet1995,Solovyov} (see inset on Fig.~5).

-On the other hand, if one neglects Coulomb interactions (which corresponds to the retaining of the first and last diagrams only in the diagrammatic equation presented on Fig.\ref{FeynmannDiagramme1}) and considers the coupling of the individual single transition to the cavity mode, the equations for renormalized dipole matrix element and dressed photonic Green function can be easily solved and read:
+On the one hand, if the cavity is absent, electron-electron interactions renormalize dipole matrix elements of the transitions $D^{(0)}_{\alpha j}(\omega)$ which become frequency dependent and form sharp peaks at the frequency $\omega=\omega_{p}$ corresponding to the characteristic frequency of the giant plasmon resonance \cite{deHeer1993,Brack1993,Brechignac1994,Madjet1995,Solovyov}.
+On the other hand, if one neglects the Coulomb interactions (which corresponds to the retaining of the first and last diagrams only in the diagrammatic equation presented in Fig.~\ref{FeynmannDiagramme1}) and considers the coupling of the individual single transition to the cavity mode, the equations for the renormalized dipole matrix element and dressed photonic Green's function

+can be easily solved.
 The poles of these expressions determine the energies of the new hybrid eigenstates of the system.
-The condition of achievement of the strong coupling regime characterized by the mode and anticrossing at the resonance ($\omega_0=\omega_{\alpha j}$) is given by a standard expression $4g^2>(\Gamma-\gamma)^2$ \cite{Laussy2008}.
+The condition of achievement of the strong coupling regime characterized by the mode anticrossing at resonance ($\omega_0=\omega_{\alpha j}$) is given by a standard expression $4g^2>(\delta-\gamma)^2$ \cite{Laussy2008}.